Jakads/Randosu/README.md

 * **True Random**
   * *Recommended: Off*
-  * Rand(osu!) uses original map as a reference so that it won't create a chaotic mess.
+  * Rand(osu!) uses original map as a reference so that it won't create an absolute mess.
 Details are written below.
   * This option will ignore all that and create a truly chaotic masterpiece.

 * **Min Scale Factor & Max Scale Factor**